-Where an insured person has died or cannot be found (after reasonable inquiry) and you have a claim for damages against that person, you may recover the amount payable under the insurance contract directly from their insurer (s 51 IC Act).
-Under the 2013 reforms to the IC Act, section 51 of the IC Act has been amended to extend its operation to third-party beneficiaries.
+Where an insured person or third-party beneficiary has died or cannot be found (after reasonable inquiry) and you have a claim for damages against that person, you may recover the amount payable under the insurance contract directly from their insurer (s 51 IC Act).
 Section 601AG of the Corporations Act 2001 (Cth) permits a direct claim against an insurer of an insured and liable company, if that company is subsequently deregistered.

 Section 54 is a much litigated and very important provision of the IC Act.
 It provides that an insurer cannot refuse to pay a claim in whole or in part by reason of some act or omission by the policyholder that occurred during the period of the insurance contract, but the insurer may reduce its liability under the policy by an amount that fairly represents the extent to which the insurer’s interests have been prejudiced by the policyholder’s act or omission.

 For example, a motor vehicle insurance policy that excludes cover if the driver of the vehicle is unlicensed.
 If the insurer cannot demonstrate prejudice caused by the vehicle being driven by an unlicensed driver, it may be liable for the full amount of the claim.

 However, if the relevant breach by the policyholder is the cause of the loss claimed under the policy (e.g. drink-driving), then section 54 does not assist the policyholder.